sanchezfdezjavier/Self-driving-LiDAR-cone-detection/README.md

 You should have:

-- `Ubuntu 18.04
+- Ubuntu `18.04` (Should work with latest versions).
-- ROS melodic installed
+- ROS melodic.

 ⚠️ Tested with Velodyne's `VLP-16` LiDAR.